mckeeh3/akka-java-cluster-kubernetes/README.md

 The Docker image is deployed to a Kubernetes environment using the following two steps.

-First, a Role and RoleBinging are set up.
+First, a Role and RoleBinding are set up.
 The Role and RoleBinding give the pods access to the API server.
 More details are provided in the [Kubernetes API](https://doc.akka.io/docs/akka-management/current/bootstrap/kubernetes-api.html#kubernetes-api) documentation, which is part of [Akka Cluster Bootstrap](https://doc.akka.io/docs/akka-management/current/bootstrap/index.html#akka-cluster-bootstrap).
 The Role and RoleBinding only need to be created once.

 ~~~bash
 kubectl apply -f kubernetes/akka-cluster-rolebindging.yml